loveandpeople/lpri/README.md

 # Getting started

-For instructions on running IRI, see the [documentation portal](https://docs.iota.org/docs/node-software/0.1/iri/how-to-guides/install-iri).
+For instructions on running LPRI, see the [documentation portal](https://docs.dag-lp.com/docs/node-software/0.1/iri/how-to-guides/install-iri).

 ## API reference

-For an API reference, see the [documentation portal](https://docs.iota.org/docs/node-software/0.1/iri/references/api-reference).
+For an API reference, see the [documentation portal](https://docs.dag-lp.com/docs/node-software/0.1/iri/references/api-reference).

 ## Supporting the project

-If you want to contribute to IRI, consider posting a [bug report](https://github.com/iotaledger/iri/issues/new), [feature request](https://github.com/iotaledger/iri/issues/new) or a [pull request](https://github.com/iotaledger/iri/pulls/).
+If you want to contribute to LPRI, consider posting a [bug report](https://github.com/loveandpeople/lpri/issues/new), [feature request](https://github.com/loveandpeople/lpri/issues/new) or a [pull request](https://github.com/loveandpeople/lpri/pulls/).

 Please read the following before contributing: